danicavaldez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  An object representation of html elements of a webpage where you can change structure, content, and styling

 2. What is an event?

+  An event is all and any interaction a user has with a webpage

 3. What is an event listener?

+  An event listener a method placed on an element that listens for a event and fires a callback when the event occurs

 4. Why would we convert a NodeList into an Array?

+  We would convert a nodelist into an array if we wanted to access methods of an array besides forEach

 5. What is a component?

+  Components are reusable pieces of code that are created for elements that share the same functionality or styling or both.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account